rishabhm1508/sort-and-shuffles/README.md

 # Shuffle And Sort

-This project was generated with HTML,CSS and JavaScript.
+This project is done using HTML5,CSS3 and JavaScript.

 ## Description